Hugo0/wordle/README.md

 - [ ] curate wordlists for existing languages
 - [ ] add keyboard layouts for existing languages
 - [ ] add more languages
-- [x] add "accept any word" option (useful for Klingon or other obscure languages)
 - [ ] fully translate game interface (missing score streaks and options)

 Potential improvements: